funilrys/pornhosts/.github/ISSUE_TEMPLATE/default.md

 about: I would like to contribute with the following domain to the hosts file
 title: ''
 labels: NSFW Adult Material
-assignees: AnonymousPoster, spirillen
+assignees: spirillen

 ---

 I believe this domain is an Adult(-related) domain --> that have to be blocked as..

 ```python